nathandl86/dotfiles/README.md

 time to time to keep your environment fresh and up-to-date.
 You can find this script in `bin/`.

+You may find it necessary to run `dot` after running `script/bootstrap`

+## zsh

+After running `script/bootstrap`, there were a couple steps necessary to setup zsh to be the default shell.

+* Run `sudo /etc/shells` and make sure the zsh there matches what is returned when running `which zsh`
+* Then run `chsh -s $(which zsh)` to set zsh to the shell
+* Run `compaudit | xargs chmod g-w` to resolve insecure directory warnings
+* Restart iTerm and verify that the shell is now using zsh instead of bash

 ## vim

 So much vim goodness in here it hurts.